You are currently viewing Learn how prebiotics can help you to detox!

 .

 • Garlic is not only tasty and a natural anti-parasitic it has great prebiotic fiber.
 It promotes the growth of our Bifidobacteria.
-It may be effective for reducing high blood pressure, heart disease, asthma symptoms, and has antioxidant, anticancer, and antimicrobial benefits.
+It may be effective for reducing high blood pressure, heart disease, and asthma symptoms, and has antioxidant, anticancer, and antimicrobial benefits.

 .